 Psychologists are calling this never-ending stream of technology a “cognitive scarcity”.
 This is the feeling of decreased attention, cognition and self-control, making it more and more difficult to process information; ultimately negatively affecting employee attentiveness, decisions and schedule management.

 Stress and frustration are significant results of this and can compromise the efficiency and productivity of the workplace.

-It’s great to implement the latest technologies in the workplace in attempt to be more efficient in service delivery, however workplaces must also consider the need to develop a workplace which, if not necessary, should be separated from the employees home lives.
+It’s great to implement the latest technologies in the workplace in an attempt to be more efficient in service delivery, however, workplaces must also consider the need to develop a workplace which, if not necessary, should be separated from the employees home lives.